The ultimate resource guide for city parents.

 When families drift apart and parents lose touch with their teens, they land in a higher risk category for negative outcomes.
 Hold weekly family meetings, plan family outings and vacations, if you sense your kid is struggling, spend more time with him or her.
 Stay in touch, strengthen your relationship; such small steps are the express lane to better children-parent communication.
 (If you think your teenager is depressed, see “Three Signs Your Teen Needs Therapy“)

-The Best of the Best: Resources for Parents of Teens in NYC
+The Best of the Best: Resources for Parents of Teens in New York City

 There are plenty of programs for teens in NYC, here are the most outstanding programs that I’ve worked with.
 If you had great experiences with other teen programs, email me and I’ll add them to the list.